Albert-Gao/micro-aws-lambda/README.md

   - use `passDownObj` from the parameter
   - attach your value to it: `passDownObj.myValue = 123`, `myValue` could be any name

+- Do I have to return something in the middleware

+  - No. For example, a validation middleware can only react to the wrong data without returning anything like `if (wrong) {}`

 - What is the rule of thumb when determine what will be returned is the end?

   - the last returned value always wins.